adblockplus/web.adblockplus.org/includes/acceptable-ads/new.md

 1. {{ get-whitelisted-step-1[list item] If your website has ads that comply with the [Acceptable Ads standards](#criteria), simply fill out <a href="https://acceptableads.com/get-whitelisted/" title="{{ get-whitelisted-step-1-1[tooltip] Get Acceptable Ads Whitelisted }}">this form</a>. }}
 2. {{ get-whitelisted-step-2[list item] Someone from [eyeo](https://www.eyeo.com/), the company behind Adblock Plus, will contact you to determine the exact ads, and check whether they comply with our criteria. }}
 3. {{ get-whitelisted-step-3[list item] After you have made any necessary changes, both sides sign an <a href="https://adblockplus.org/acceptable-ads-agreements" title="{{ get-whitelisted-step-3-1[tooltip] Link to Acceptable Ads agreements page }}">agreement</a>". }}
-4. We submit the whitelisting proposal [in the forum](https://adblockplus.org/forum/viewforum.php?f=12){: title="Link to Adblock Plus Forum" } and the ads are whitelisted at the same time.
-The topic will stay open in order for the community to declare concerns if or when the candidate does not meet the requirements.
+4. {{ get-whitelisted-step-4[list item] We submit the whitelisting proposal [in the forum](https://adblockplus.org/forum/viewforum.php?f=12){: title="Link to Adblock Plus Forum" } and the ads are whitelisted at the same time.
+The topic will stay open in order for the community to declare concerns if or when the candidate does not meet the requirements. }}

 ## {{revenue[Section header] Is there payment involved?}} {: #revenue }